dbarrosop/pySIR/README.md

 ## SSL Verification

-By default pySIR is going to ignore SSL certificates.
-However, you can override this behavior and raise an Exception if the SSL certificate is not valid by initializing pySIR like this:
+By default pySIR is going to check SSL certificates and raise an exception if the SSL certificate is not valid.
+However, you can override this behavior and ignore certificates by initializing pySIR like this:

-      sir = pySIR('https://localhost:8080', verify_ssl=True)
+      sir = pySIR('https://localhost:8080', verify_ssl=False)